-7.2.1.3 For Mac OS X
+9.2.1.2 For Mac OS X

-During the installation, check the "VST" option among the plug-in formats proposed.
 The VST plug-in will automatically be installed in the system folder corresponding to VST instruments, allowing it to be used by your VST host type applications.

-7.2.2 Using the instrument in VST mode
+9.2.2 Using the instrument in VST mode

-The opening of the minimoog V VST plug-in is like any other VST plug-in, please consult the host sequencers user manual for more information.
-For Cubase SX, open the menu "Devices / VST Instruments", and choose the minimoog V in the rack:
+The opening of the Minimoog-V VST plug-in is like any other VST plug-in, please consult the host sequencers user manual for more information.
+For Cubase SX, open the menu "Devices / VST Instruments", and choose the Minimoog-V in the rack:

-Opening the minimoog V in Cubase SX for PC
+Opening the Minimoog-V in Cubase SX for Windows

-7.2.3 Connection to a MIDI track
+9.2.3 Connection to a MIDI track

-So that the minimoog V can play information coming from a MIDI track, you need to choose a MIDI track and select the minimoog V as MIDI output of this track by using the menu for this in Cubase:
+So that the Minimoog-V can play information coming from a MIDI track, you need to choose a MIDI track and select the Minimoog-V as MIDI output of this track by using the menu for this in Cubase: